TomConlin/Semantic_Exchange_Format/README.md

 The Computer Science background links included in this document are here to convey the magnitude of the issue and necessity of these proposed constraints.
-However, one need not closely follow the math and jargon to appreicate that neither seventy years of brilliant minds nor a million dollar prizes have produced solutions to the fundamental problem, which lends weight to the importance of
+However, one need not closely follow the math and jargon to appreciate that neither seventy years of brilliant minds nor a million dollar prizes have produced solutions to the fundamental problem, which lends weight to the importance of
-__an exchange format that guarentees shortcuts are possible__.
+__an exchange format that guarantees shortcuts are possible__.

 The genotype landscape is rich in tools which may be combined in a myriad of ways